-The Department of Industrial and Information Engineering has worked with several companies and organizations, such as Boeing, East Tennessee Children’s Hospital, Link Belt, Newell/Rubbermaid, Oak Ridge National Laboratory, Panasonic Electronic Devices Corp, Toyoda-Koki TRW Automotive, and Volvo Construction Equipment, implementing lean practices by applying the right tools for the right processes and developing a sustainable culture.
+The Department of Industrial and Systems Engineering has worked with several companies and organizations, such as Boeing, East Tennessee Children’s Hospital, Link Belt, Newell/Rubbermaid, Oak Ridge National Laboratory, Denso, Toyoda-Koki TRW Automotive, and Volvo Construction Equipment, implementing lean practices by applying the right tools for the right processes and developing a sustainable culture.

-Thanks to this experience, we have developed a five-week summer program for students interested in learning about Lean and gaining experience in the methodology and applications.
+Thanks to this experience, we have developed a four-week summer program for students interested in learning about Lean and gaining experience in the methodology and applications.

-The summer program is divided into four modules:
+The summer program is divided into five modules:

 Your first week in the summer program will be spent in online classes delivered to your hometown.

 After your first week, you’ll travel to the U.S. and spend the remaining four weeks at UT.
 You’ll have access to UT facilities for research, homework, relaxation, and leisure.
 You’ll also take day trips to local sites and landmarks of the region.